 Special topics of current concern to faculty and students.
 Offered only when faculty is available and student interest is sufficient.
 Class is announced in advance of scheduled offerings.
 This will be a student(s)/faculty-selected project that enables the student(s) to research a specialized area of accounting that is currently being discussed in the profession.
-The objective is to critically examine the problem areas with emphasizes on investigating the "whys" behind today's generally accepted accounting principles and exploring alternative approaches to the student form a well-reasoned position on the matter.
+The objective is to critically examine the problem areas with emphasizes on investigating the "whys" behind today's generally accepted accounting principles and exploring alternative approaches to the study and development of accounting theory.
+Additionally the objective is to have the student form a well-reasoned position on the matter.
 Prerequisite: Must have completed Bus 212.

+BUS 495 BUS 495M

+(3 - 6 credits)

-BUS 495(3 - 6 credits)BUS 495M(3 - 12 credits - Music Business Majors only)
+Internship (3 - 12 credits - Music Business Majors only)